 An authorisation for parallel trade AN may be sought for a biocidal product that has been placed on the market in the country of origin (EEA) in accordance with the national provisions and is identical to a biocidal product (reference product) that has already been authorised with a transitional authorisation AN in Switzerland.
-The applicant must be able to establish the proof of identity.
-Further information concerning the authorisation for parallel trade AN can be found here (PDF, 226 kB, 21.03.2018).
+The applicant must be able to establish proof of identity.

 1. Procedure

+a.
+Original label and instructions for use of the biocidal product that is placed on the market in the country of origin.

 b.
-Original label and instructions for use with which the biocidal product is placed on the market in the country of origin

-c.
-The draft label for the biocidal product intended to be placed on the Swiss market with an authorisation for parallel trade, in two official languages
+Draft label for the biocidal product to be marketed in Switzerland with authorization for parallel trade (in two official languages).

-After the digital application in the Chemicals Register (RPC) has been dispatched, the following information must be emailed to the Notification Authority for Chemicals (cheminfo@bag.admin.ch) :
+After the electronic application has been submitted in the Product register for chemicals (RPC), the following information must be transmitted to the Notification Authority for Chemicals (cheminfo@bag.admin.ch):

 2. Processing period